 The Colon and Rectal Surgery team is dedicated to working with referring physicians to provide specialized expertise in diagnosing and treating diseases and tumors of the colon, rectum, and anus.

 We offer innovative treatments that include sphincter-sparing surgery, total mesorectal excision, minimally invasive surgery, sacral nerve stimulation therapy, and advanced techniques for complex anorectal disorders.
-Surgical oncology treatments are provided through our role as the Gastrointestinal Oncology surgical team at Dana-Farber/Brigham and Women’s Cancer Center.
+Surgical oncology treatments are provided through our role as the Gastrointestinal Oncology surgical team at Dana-Farber Brigham Cancer Center.

 In addition to being one of the busiest colorectal surgical practices in the region, our team is committed to advancing the field of colorectal surgery.
 Through laboratory research and clinical trials, we strive to provide our patients with today’s most effective therapies, and through our trainee program and our Colorectal Fellowship, we help to train tomorrow’s colorectal surgical specialists.